-Welcome to the website of the Sou'West Nova Métis Council, also known as the ACQTC Subsachemship of Nova Scotia Wampanoag.
-The Sou' West Nova Metis Council represents the unique cultural and historical interests of the Nova Scotia Wampanoag community, which is comprised primarily of the descendants of the Wampanoag Confederacy of Massachusetts who settled Cape Sable Island, Nova Scotia, and surrounding areas in the mid to late 1700's.
-Recruited from our tribal homeland of Massachusetts (including the islands of the eastern coastline) by the then English Governor in Halifax to assist in establishing an economic stronghold through the fishery and trade in what was then the northern portion of the Massachusetts province, our ancestors were given land grants in exchange for their assistance.
+Welcome to the website of the ACQTC Sub-sachemship of Nova Scotia Wampanoag, officially registered in Nova Scotia as the Sou'West Nova Métis Council.
+Our organization represents the unique cultural and historical interests of the Nova Scotia Wampanoag community, which is comprised primarily of the descendants of the Wampanoag Confederacy of Massachusetts who settled Cape Sable Island, Nova Scotia, and surrounding areas in the mid to late 1700's.
+Recruited from our homeland in Massachusetts (including the islands of the eastern coastline) by the then English Governor in Halifax to assist in establishing an economic stronghold through the fishery and trade in what was then the northern portion of the Massachusetts province, our ancestors were given land grants in exchange for their assistance.
 As a result, all of our land has been owned by individuals and families since that time and, as such, we were fortunate to not be subjected to the "reserve" system or many of the other oppressive actions taken against other Aboriginal peoples in Canada by federal and provincial governments since that time.

 Our people descend primarily from the Chiefs and Grand Chiefs of the Wampanoag Confederacy in Massachusetts such as Iyannough (after whom Hyannis, Cape Cod, is named) and Grand Chief Massasoit/ Ousamequin, who was the Grand Chief at the time that the Pilgrims first arrived from England and who, with his guide Squanto, helped them survive the first winter by feeding them and teaching them how to plant and harvest crops in the New World.
 It is from this interaction between our people and the Europeans that the North American Thanksgiving tradition originates.